spautz/react-hibernate/README.md

 # Hibernating Components for React & React Router

-Bring back previously-unmounted components and subtrees -- state and all -- when they remount.
+Bring back previously-unmounted components and children -- state and all -- when they remount.

 **These packages are in active development.
 Things will change rapidly, and it is not yet production-ready.
 Feedback is welcome.**